framedsc/Sitesource/markdown/GameGuides/batman_arkhamknight.md

 .Bindings=(Name="F12", Command="set BmGame.RPawnVillain bShouldPreventFinalBlowCam 1",Alt=True)
 ```

-##Running console commands from script with a keybind:
+##Running console commands from script with a keybind

 If you want to use the exec console command to execute other console commands you will need to create text files under
 `<game installation folder>\Binaries` and add the commands you want to execute in those text files.